timjaya/nbadash/part3.md

 we have provided a bare-bones Flask web application in [./webserver/](./webserver/).
 It provides code that connects to a database url, and a default index page.
 Take a look at the comments in `server.py` to see how to use modify the server.
-You will need to connect to your database used for part 2.
+You will need to connect to the class database (used for part 2).

 Please read all these directions, and get the example server we provide running.
 Once you get it running you should edit it to talk to your own database and start working on your custom logic.